-Where θ is the volumetric moisture content at a given soil water potential ψ; the remaining variables are fitted parameters. θr and θs are the residual and saturated water contents, respectively, a is the inverse of the air-entry potential, and n is an index for the pore size distribution, with higher values indicating a wider distribution of pore sizes.
+where θ is the volumetric moisture content at a given soil water potential ψ; the remaining variables are fitted parameters. θr and θs are the residual and saturated water contents, respectively, a is the inverse of the air-entry potential, and n is an index for the pore size distribution, with higher values indicating a broader distribution of pore sizes.
 Residual water contents (θr) are estimated by the model, but can also be experimentally measured at -15,000 cmH2O, i.e. permanent wilting point (SSSA 2008).
 The highest pressure applied to samples in this study was 500 cmH2O, which could lead to less stable model fits due to lack of an anchoring value (Groenevelt and Grant 2004).
-To determine whether the model produced reasonable estimates without these anchoring values, we compared the model-estimated saturated water contents with the data, as well as the pore-size distribution parameter estimate against values estimated using the capillary rise equation (d ≈ 0.3 ⁄ ℎ , where d is mean pore diameter and h is the pressure expressed in cmH2O) which provides point-wise estimates of pore neck diameters (CITE, Britt what would you cite?).
+To determine whether the model produced reasonable estimates without these anchoring values, we compared the model-estimated saturated water contents with the data, as well as the pore-size distribution parameter estimate against values estimated using the capillary rise equation (d ≈ 0.3 ⁄ ℎ , where d is mean pore diameter and h is the pressure expressed in cmH2O), which provide point-wise estimates of pore neck diameters (CITE, Britt what would you cite?).
 We fit the Gardner model to each experimental unit, then analyzed the air-entry and pore-size distribution parameters as response variables, described below.
 For the capillary rise equation, we assumed the mean pore neck diameter (in cm) of drained pores at a given pressure is equal to 0.3 divided by the head pressure in cm water.
 Pores with mean neck diameters greater than 30 µm were considered macropores (Kirkham, 2014).
 The percent macropores was assessed as a response variable, described below.